cyber-basteln/agent-watchdog/README.md

 hit the bugs, and had them fixed (no claudes were harmed in the process).
 It has been run against a real autonomous agent and caught it modifying its own posting script (tbf we obviously engineered that situation).

-Nobody involved is a security professional.
+Nobody involved is a security professional (just an averagely paranoid human and an above average motivated claude).
 The program is about 350 lines and does one thing; read it if you can, and if you can't, note that it only ever reads the folder you point it at and only ever writes into its own `watchdog_data` directory.